LSEG-API-Samples/Example.WebSocketAPI.CSharp.MRNWebSocketViewer/README.md

 * There is an option for the user to copy only the News Story to the clipboard(click Copy Body to Clipboard) or save original MRN_STORY JSON data to file(click JSON data to file).

-Please refer to [MRN DATA MODELS AND ELEKTRON IMPLEMENTATION GUIDE](https://developers.refinitiv.com/elektron/elektron-sdk-cc/docs?content=8681&type=documentation_item) for the structure of the JSON data inside .json file.
+Please refer to [MRN DATA MODELS AND ELEKTRON IMPLEMENTATION GUIDE](https://developers.refinitiv.com/elektron/elektron-sdk-cc/docs?content=8681&type=documentation_item) for the structure of the JSON data inside the JSON file.

 * Please note that the application using .NET Dictionary class to catching the MRN_STORY object inside the application, hence the user may experience the case that memory keeps growing when running the application for a long period of time.